Gobi1616/Datalogy_Final/README.md

 * Gobinath Thangaiya
 * Yuvraj Singh Bhati

-## Segment 2 Task Deliverables Completed
+## Segment 3 Task Deliverables Completed

-We worked on top of the segment one deliverables and for segment two we completed:
+We worked on top of the segment two deliverables and for segment 3 we completed:

-    1- Pull data from Twitter API, Kaggle for Elon Musk tweets from 2011 to 2021 2 - Pull data from Yahoo Fin library for Tesla Stocks from 2011 to 2021 3 - Create two datasets for tweets and stocks data and create SQL database 4 - Join two datasets to create a third dataset in Postgres SQL database 5 - Establish connection string using SQLAlchemy to upload dataset to SQL database 6 - Connect PostgreSQL database to cloud platform using AWS RDS 7 - Included ERD of the schema to show relationships between datasets 8 - ML models selected and worked upon to analyze the data, create datasets and implement Machine Learning 9- Two models chosen for our analysis Text Classification using Spacy library and Latent Dirichlet Allocation (LDA) 10- Slides prepared using Tableau and google slides and uploded in Resources 11- Worked on initial set up for the Dashboard and presentation
+   1  Presentation - It is drafted in Google Slides and tells a story about the project 2  Git Hub Repository - The repository has been updated with the work done this week on segment 3
+      *  Main Branch - Includes all code necessary to perform exploratory analysis and to complete the machine learning portion of the project
+      *  README.md - Includes Cohesive, structured outline of the project (with images, links and tables) and link to Google Slides draft presentation
+      *  Individual Branches - Every project team member created and merged individual branches 3  Machine Learning Model - Includes working code for machine learning models and explanation of various phases of data processing, feature engineering, decision making,
+      train and test sets, model choice, accuracy score etc.
+   4  Dashboard - Interactive Tableau Dashboard is included which shows a data story with images from intial analysis, data images/report from machine learning task